 Well, that day finally arrived and it was so much fun to fly and I thought we were the kings of the park.
 That is, until one of our neighbors who saw us playing pulled out a foam plane about 10 times the size of ours and asked if we wanted to try it.

 We tossed the plane around for a while and it was so much fun … and so much better than the dinky wooden plane I’d brought to the park.
 Jack was having such a ball with it that my wife asked where she’d gotten it and of course, she said Amazon.
 My wife must have ordered them on the spot because a couple days later, they arrived at our doorstep.
 Like the money-conscious husband that I am, I asked her how much they cost and when she told me, I couldn’t believe the price.
-It was only $22.99 for a pack of four!
+It was only $19.99 for a pack of four.
 I would have paid that price for just one.
+Having four is great so siblings or friends can play too without having to wait their turn.

 The package came with two packs of two and four colors total: red, blue, orange and yellow.
 It takes less than a minute to assemble; there are no instructions except for a silly little diagram with no words.
 I was able to figure out that you can switch the back tail (also known as the empennage) to one of two slots; one will make the plane do loop-de-loops and the other will make it go straight.
 FYI: In doing research for this story, I now see that there’s an instructional video on Amazon demonstrating how to assemble them and how to properly use it.
 For example, there’s a rubber band that comes with it and foolishly, I didn’t realize it’s to use to sling shot the plane.